INTERNATIONAL ASSOCIATION OF ARSON

 Persons recommending anyone for a Life Membership should have at least a 10-year membership in the Tennessee Chapter and should have served at least two (2) terms on the Board of Directors

 Individuals or organizations interested in carrying out the purpose of the Tennessee Chapter shall be granted Sustaining Membership upon the contribution of not less than Fifty dollars ($50) annually, or upon any Sustaining Membership in the national organization which designates at least Fifty dollars ($50) of its annual contribution to be used by the Tennessee Chapter.
 All such funds shall be devoted to the educational functions of the Tennessee Chapter.

-The officers of the Tennessee Chapter shall be a President, a First Vice President, a Second Vice President, and a Secretary/Treasurer.
+The officers of the Tennessee Chapter shall be a President, a First Vice President, a Second Vice President, and a Secretary/Treasurer and Immediate Past President

 In the event of a vacancy occurring on the Board of Directors between annual meetings, the vacancy or vacancies shall be filled by the President and the newly appointed member or members of the Board shall hold office only until the next annual meeting.